In this photo: Inward Voyage Mural Wallpaper

 You would think this is strange but timber, both evergreens and broadleaf trees, is managed around the world as an agricultural crop, albeit slower growing than corn or wheat.

 When one sees photographs of rainforests burning around the world, this represents an alternate use of that timberland for agricultural re-use rather than valuing the trees which grow on the land.

 Responsible and sustainable forestry go hand in hand.
 Sustainable forest management has a core value, which is achieving balance in the forest ecosystem.
 This plan assures that the business of timber and the preservation and enhancement of wildlife ecosystem biodiversity are always top of mind.
 As we mentioned before, forest management should imitate nature in terms of disturbance and regeneration.

 It may sound counterintuitive to say this, but using more, not fewer, of the products derived from trees will assure the long-term health of the forest resource around the world.
 Here is why:

-One of the tree's job in the the biosphere is to absorb carbon, while giving humans back precious oxygen.
+One of trees' jobs in the the biosphere is to absorb carbon, while giving back precious oxygen.
 Young trees are aggressive carbon absorbing machines and as they mature, they begin to slow down their absorption and will begin to slowly leach their stored carbon back into the atmosphere.
 Fully half the weight of dry lumber in use is stored carbon, captured forever.
 It is through sustainable forest management protocols that the cycle of harvest and replanting where necessary is maintained in a balanced way.